patrickbwarren/inkscape-survex-export/README.md

 A typical workflow using Inkscape might be as follows:

 * start a new Inkscape document;
-* import (link or embed) a scanned survey as an image and lock the layer that contains this image;
+* import (link or embed) a scanned survey as an image;
-* create a new layer above this layer to work in:
+* optionally, lock the layer containing the image and create a new layer to work in;
+* then do the following:
     + trace the scale bar in _blue_, making a note of the distance this represents,
     + trace an orientation feature in _green_ (eg a North arrow, from S to N),